 Before the year 2020, the Water Operations team based at Red Hill, St Pauls, did not have a suitable workshop to carry out their operational duties, especially in inclement weather.
-It had passed its lifespan and and was in very bad condition.
+The workshop had passed its lifespan and was in very bad condition.

 - Electricity Distribution

 - Water Networks

 The sewage infrastructure in Rupert's was critically in need of upgrading to bring it up to a satisfactory standard of reliability and safety.
 Effluent was flowing directly into the run and eventually out to the Bay, having a direct impact on the area and receiving environment.

 Work started on the construction of a Sewage Treatment Plant near the Old Fisheries Building in early 2021 and is now nearing commissioning stage.
 Once commissioned, consumers in Ruperts can be connected to the new sewerage system.

 For more information on how to apply for a sewerage connection, click here.